kiran-evans/transit-tycoon-web/docs/GAMEPLAY.md

-1. Create service
-2. Buy vehicle
+1. Buy a vehicle
-3. Assign vehicle to service
-4. Riders come
+2. Riders pay the vehicle's ticket price